 - 5 Chest-to-Bar Pull-Ups

 Q: For who is the program designed?

-A: This program is designed for functional fitness athletes.
-The term “athlete” is used loosely in this case: anyone looking to improve performance in functional fitness who trains regularly.
-This program is meant to improve a specific quality: the ability to complete more reps in less time (Gymnastics Density) of five common functional fitness movements.
+A: This program is designed for athletes looking to perform better in the Sport of Fitness.
+The term “athlete” is used loosely in this case: anyone looking to improve performance in CrossFit® who trains regularly.
+This program is meant to improve a specific quality: the ability to complete more reps in less time (Gymnastics Density) of five common CrossFit® movements.
 This program is built for improving Gymnastics Density, not overall fitness.
 It is not meant to be a well-rounded program, it is intentionally biased to get you the results you need.

 Q: Is this program meant to be completed stand alone or with other training?

 A: This program is meant to be combined with your other, more general fitness training program.
 Since this program is designed around training “The Big Five” it leaves out everything that does not directly improve performance in this arena.
 As a CrossFit® athlete, you are looking to optimize performance in every facet of your fitness, so you will need to be following a well-balanced program in addition to this one.
 You can opt to replace three of your workouts every week with this program, or you can choose to treat this program as an add-on.